 Zettapoles stretch boundlessly, surrounded by nothing but plains of black ashes and stagnant seas.

-The Derelict / Black series marks for me the beginning of the Terra Oblivia concept (although at the time, the concept had yet to be formulated).
 Before this series, I was in perpetual research about media, compositions, structures, ideas, etc., and my production, although centred on mazes and labyrinths, was extremely heterogeneous.
 Derelict / Black is my first homogenous series, that would eventually be at the base of all the works I have created there after.

 Mixing digital and "real" painting, the series was set in a distant future were old human metropolises had grown out of control, forming a superstructure akin to a maze, sucking the life of everything living in and outside the neighbourhood, reducing the world to a black and white desolation.